-Concrete, or cinder block, is an inexpensive and organic building material for the garden.
+Concrete, or cinder block, is an inexpensive building material for the garden.
 Easily picked up at your local home improvement store, with a little creativity you can use it to create garden hardscaping that will last.
 It combines well with other elements such as wood, and is easy for even the beginning DIY’er to work with.
+We picked 5 ways to use cinder blocks in the garden to share with you!
 What are five ways to use it in the garden?

 From ‘J Peterson Garden Design‘, this cinder block succulent planter is a scaled down (read : easier) version of a planter that made it’s way across the internet last year.
 We understand the appeal, we created our own mini version of this with our DIY cinder block vertical planter.
 But we love the large scale this project is done on, and the steps are easy!

 Here is another version of a cinder block succulent planter by ‘Zack Benson Photography‘…

 From ‘Step by Step‘, these DIY concrete block stairs are so much better than using wood… they won’t rot away in a couple years!
 I like the idea of planting them with a stepable ground cover… Really complete tutorial with TONS of step by step pics…